 Approximately 40% of the world’s population had an internet connection in 2018.
 In 1995, it was less than 1%.

-How many domain names are there?
-In Q3 2019 there were 359.8 million domain name registered across all top-level domains (TLDs).
+How many domain names are there in 2021?
+In Q3 2020 there were 370.7 million domain name registered across all top-level domains (TLDs).

 51.8% of all traffic on the Internet comes from bots.
 Only 48.2% of internet traffic comes from humans